-- a) COVID-19 is an infectious disease that can be spread through the air when an infectious person talks or vocalizes, sneezes, coughs, or exhales; - b) COVID-19 may be transmitted when a person touches a contaminated object and then touches their eyes, nose, or mouth, although that is less common; - c) an infectious person may have no symptoms. - 4) Methods of physical distancing of at least six feet and the importance of combining physical distancing with the wearing of face coverings. - 5) The right of employees that are not fully vaccinated to request a N 95 Filtering Face Mask for voluntary use, without fear of retaliation, and our policies for providing the N 95 Filtering Face Masks.
-Employees voluntarily using N 95 Filtering Face Masks will be trained as follows: - a) How to properly wear them, - b) How to perform a seal check according to the manufacturer's instructions each time a N 95 Filtering Face Mask isworn, and the fact that facial hair can interfere with a seal. - c) Provide a copy of Appendix D of California Code of Regulations, Title 8, Section 5144. - 6) The fact that particles containing the virus can travel more than six feet, especially indoors, so physical distancing must be combined with other controls, including face coverings and hand hygiene, and ventilation to be effective. - 7) The importance of frequent hand washing with soap and water for at least 20 seconds and using hand sanitizer when employees do not have immediate access to a sink or hand washing facility, and that hand sanitizer does not work if the hands are soiled. - 8) Proper use of face coverings and the fact that face coverings are not respiratory protective equipment. - 9) COVID-19 symptoms, and the importance of not coming to work and obtaining a COVID-19 test if the employee has COVID-19 symptoms.
+- a) The fact that COVID-19 is an infectious disease that can be spread through the air when an infectious person talks or vocalizes, sneezes, coughs, or exhales; - b) that COVID19 may be transmitted when a person touches a contaminated object and then touches their eyes, nose, or mouth, although that is less common; - c) that an infectious person may have no symptoms. - 4) Methods of physical distancing of at least six feet and the importance of combining physical distancing with the wearing of face coverings. - 5) The fact that particles containing the virus can travel more than six feet, especially indoors, so physical distancing must be combined with other controls, including face coverings and hand hygiene, to be effective.

+- 6) The importance of frequent hand washing with soap and water for at least 20 seconds and using hand sanitizer when employees do not have immediate access to a sink or hand washing facility, and that hand sanitizer does not work if the hands are soiled. - 7) Proper use of face coverings and the fact that face coverings are not respiratory protective equipment. - 8) COVID-19 symptoms, and the importance of not coming to work and obtaining a COVID-19 test if the employee has COVID-19 symptoms.